HicResearch/TREEHOOSE/doc/deployment/Step2-DeployServiceWorkbench.md

 AppStreamMaxUserDurationSeconds: 3600
 AppStreamImageName: <The image built in step 2F - Part 2>
 AppStreamInstanceType: stream.standard.small
-AppStreamFleetType: ALWAYS_ON
+AppStreamFleetType: ON_DEMAND
 ```

 Note there are 3 options you can select for the AppStream Fleet Type: ALWAYS_ON, ON_DEMAND and ELASTIC.
-SWB currently supports only ALWAYS_ON and ON_DEMAND.
-To learn more about them, follow this [guide](https://docs.aws.amazon.com/appstream2/latest/developerguide/fleet-type.html).
+SWB only supports ON_DEMAND and ALWAYS_ON.
+ALWAYS_ON will reduce the waiting time to establish an AppStream connection, but it will cost more.
+To learn more about AppStream fleet types, follow this [guide](https://docs.aws.amazon.com/appstream2/latest/developerguide/fleet-type.html).

 - [ ] Press on button *Onboard AWS Account* and follow all remaining instructions on the web page
 - [ ] Confirm the account status matches the image below